How to Restore Honda Accord Fading Headlight Lens?

 (Please note: If the lens doesn’t clear after these polishing actions, wet fining sand may be necessary for truly damaged lenses.
 If required, deal with like paint as well as wet sand with 800 grit, then 1000 and completed with 2000 grit passes.
 After that adhere to the above polishing steps.
 For me, I really did not require damp sanding.)

 The method I introduced today, it is not an irreversible solution as when the UV defense of the original lens stops working, the plastic will certainly yellow once more, pit and dull again over time.
 This sprucing up will certainly extend the life of the fronts lights regarding 6+ months (depending upon local problems as well as sunlight exposure) prior to having to do it once more or ultimate replacement.
+When the original lens really can be recovered, it is time to change a new headlight on it.
+And as the development or technology, now we can make a choice on various headlight technology, bi xenon, bi led, or even laser headlight.

 Anyway, I hope this helps others.